Peggy Cole is a self-published author who enjoys writing fiction stories, book reviews and articles about simpler times.

 The distinctive name invokes a range of responses whenever it's spoken.
 But what is the story of the real man behind the fame and the music?

 He also had a passion for fast cars, beautiful cars, even pink cars.
-His collection of fine automobiles included a 1975 Dino Ferrari 308 GT4 Coupe, a 1956 Lincoln Continental Mark II and a 1973 Stutz Black Hawk in which Elvis went home to Graceland for the last time on August 16, 1977.

 His 1955 pink Cadillac is one of the most famous cars in the world.
+His collection of fine automobiles included a 1975 Dino Ferrari 308 GT4 Coupe, a 1956 Lincoln Continental Mark II, and a 1973 Stutz Black Hawk, in which Elvis went home to Graceland for the last time on August 16, 1977.

-He owned motorcycles including a 1966 Harley chopper, 1965 Honda and two 1976 Harley Davidson Electra-Glide 1200 bikes.
-His collections included a fleet of golf carts, go-carts, dune buggies, snowmobiles and jets.
-A private pistol range was nestled near his racquetball court in the serenity of his five hundred acre horse farm in Memphis, Tennessee known as Graceland which he purchased in 1957.
+Elvis owned motorcycles including a 1966 Harley chopper, 1965 Honda and two 1976 Harley Davidson Electra-Glide 1200 bikes.
+His collections also included a fleet of golf carts, go-carts, dune buggies, snowmobiles and jets.
+A private pistol range was nestled near his racquetball court in the serenity of his 13.8 acre horse farm in Memphis, Tennessee known as Graceland which he purchased in 1957.

 Elvis owned two jets which were used for fun and travel during his hectic concert tours of 1975–77.
 The “Lisa Marie” was also referred to as his “Flying Graceland” and featured a conference room with six leather chairs, a living room with suede sofas, televisions, video cassette recorders and a quadraphonic stereo, popular in the era for its realistic sound effects.